 I am always looking for inspiration by looking at what other companies are doing because I think that you don’t have to reinvent the wheel.
 Marketing channels are constantly changing (Instagram, Snapchat, etc.), but there are some recurring underlying marketing principles, which are based on human psychology.

 FIBO Global Fitness is the world’s biggest trade show and it takes place in Cologne every year.
 The FIBO covers different topics, but the centerpiece is the Power area, which revolves around the perfect physique.
 The FIBO 2018 had more than 1000 exhibitors from 49 countries and more than 140000 visitors.
 I am interested in fitness and healthy living, so I thought about visiting the FIBO the last couple of years and in 2018 I finally pulled the trigger and bought a ticket for $36.

 Fitness is one of those huge industries, which affect everybody.
 A lot of people are passionate about fitness and therefore they are more likely to spend a significant amount of money on it.
 Sports nutrition and supplements are an exceptionally attractive niche, because of the recurring revenue and the high-profit margins.

 My highlight was the FIBO Power Strongman Challenge, but I also enjoyed observing the marketing strategies from the exhibitors.
 I discovered six important marketing principles.

 Pretty hostesses have been a common sight at trade fairs for years.
 Some industries like the car industry have started banishing “booth babes” recently.
-The fitness industry is not one of them though, the Power area felt like the playboy mansion at times.
+The fitness industry is not one of them though.
 Bodybuilding is all about physical appearance, therefore you could argue that pretty hostesses are only consequential.